Ficool

 Wang Ben did.
 The soft click seemed to seal them away from the rest of the world.

-For a long moment, neither spoke.
-Wang Tian studied his son's face the way an alchemist might study an unfamiliar ingredient, searching for properties that weren't immediately visible.
+Neither spoke.
+Wang Tian studied his son's face with the same focus he brought to unfamiliar ingredients, searching for properties that weren't immediately visible.

 "You're different," Wang Tian finally said.
 "Since you came back from the forest.
 Something's changed."

-Wang Ben kept his expression neutral.
+Wang Ben swallowed and kept his face still.
 "I nearly died, Father.
 That changes a person."

 "It does."
 Wang Tian nodded slowly.
 "But that's not what I mean, and we both know it."